-Designed by Sir Anthony Caro, the gold coin has an issue limit of 60.
+Designed by Sir Anthony Caro, the gold coin has an ultra low issue limit of just 60.
 The silver version is limited to 2,012 pieces and has been designed by Tom Phillips.

 One could argue that the uniqueness and collectability of these coins justify the high price tag, however anyone purchasing for investment purposes should take note that the world’s largest gold coin, a 1 Million Dollar Canadian Maple Leaf sold for just it’s scrap value back in June 2010.